go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 of a type parameter as the core type of the type parameter.

-Please note that, since a future Go version, [the core type concept] might be removed so that many of the limitations listed below will go.
+Please note that, since a future Go version, [the core type concept] might be removed so that many of the limitations listed below will be eliminated in future Go versions.

 [the core type concept]: https://github.com/golang/go/issues/63940